 #Pledge100 is about sharing the Mamie Martin Fund story and having fun.
 We also hope to raise some money, but it is not the primary focus

 This project is free to register.
 If you’d like to pledge 100 as a family group or team, that’s also fine too.
 Participants will be awarded a certificate on completion of their Pledge100.

 We are delighted to have images to share with you as an exhibition about Malawi and our work there.
-This exhibition is currently showing at the Undercroft Café at St Andrew’s and St George’s West Church, George Street, Edinburgh.
+This exhibition was showing at the Undercroft Café at St Andrew’s and St George’s West Church, George Street, Edinburgh until the new restrictions but it remains there.
 After this it will go to East Lothian and to Fife.
 If you are not able to visit any of these venues, you can see it from the comfort of your own home on YouTube – link below

 This year’s International Day for the Elimination of Violence against Women is calling for global action to bridge funding gaps, and ensure essential services for survivors of violence during the COVID-19 crisis, and includes a strong focus on prevention.

 Even before COVID-19 hit, violence against women and girls had reached pandemic proportions.
 Globally, 243 million women and girls had reported being abused by an intimate partner in the past year.
 In Malawi, a recent baseline survey for the Tithetse Nkhanza (Let’s Prevent Violence) programme in Malawi found that 75 per cent of adolescent girls had experienced at least one type of sexual harassment, abuse or exploitation during the previous year, and girls who were out of school were at higher risk of experiencing violence.

 As countries have implemented lockdown measures to stop the spread of the coronavirus, violence against women and girls intensified.
 In Malawi, economic impacts have made families poorer, and school closures have left girls more vulnerable to exploitation, abuse, child marriage, and harassment.